mozilla-services/heka/docs/source/index.rst

   Decoder plugins convert data that comes in through the Input plugins to Heka's internal Message data structure.
-Typically decoders are responsible for any parsing, deserializing, or extracting of structur from unstructured data that needs to happen.
+Typically decoders are responsible for any parsing, deserializing, or extracting of structure from unstructured data that needs to happen.
 They can be written entirely in Go, or the core logic can be written in sandboxed Lua code.